BLUM: Japanese artists

 In June 2019, Blum & Poe opened "Vong Co RAHZI", a group exhibition inspired by the influential Japanese visual and music artist 'EYƎ'.
 It featured a selection of works by EYƎ, known as a pioneer of the Japanese noise genre, and four artists influenced by him.
 One was Masaho Anotani, who uses his surreal and luminous artworks like a Shaman to communicate what is sacred.
 There was also Teppei Kaneuji, who re-configures consumer goods for bizarre fantastical sculptures, and the painter of unusual and purposely unrealistic representations of memories, Chihiro Mori.
 The fourth artist was Tomoo Gokita, who presents cultural archetypes with warped and concealed features in grayscale, monochrome, abstract and figurative paintings and drawings.

-In 2021, Blum & Po partnered with ANOMALY Gallery for the Art Collaboration Kyoto Art Fair, which sought to bridge the distance between the Japanese art scene and the art scene overseas.
+In 2021, Blum & Poe partnered with ANOMALY Gallery for the Art Collaboration Kyoto Art Fair, which sought to bridge the distance between the Japanese art scene and the art scene overseas.
 Artists featured were gathered under the theme society and labour.
-'We share one artist, Yukinori Yanagi, but we thought the real pleasure would come from collaborating with artists the other gallery has never worked with before.' the gallery director at ANOMALY tells Ocula Magazine.
+"We share one artist, Yukinori Yanagi, but we thought the real pleasure would come from collaborating with artists the other gallery has never worked with before", the gallery director at ANOMALY tells Ocula Magazine.
+Tim Blum has served on the selection committee of Tokyo Gendai as part of a recent effort to forward the contemporary art market in Japan.

 Korean artists (Dansaekhwa)

 Following the 2010 solo exhibition of Lee Ufan and the subsequent survey of Mono-ha in 2012, Blum & Poe expanded its exploration of the artistic contexts in which Lee Ufan worked.
 In parallel to his involvement with Mono-ha, Lee had been an influential figure to his peers in Korea, whose works were collectively referred to as Dansaekhwa (monochrome painting).

-In September 2014, the gallery held "From All Sides: Tansaekhwa on Abstraction," curated by Joan Kee, Associate Professor of History of Art at the University of Michigan, at Blum & Poe in Los Angeles.
-Featuring Lee and six other core artists from the movement — Chung Sang-Hwa (Chung Sanghwa), Ha Chonghyun, Kwon Young-woo, Park Seobo and Yun Hyong-keun — "From All Sides" was the first major survey of Dansaekhwa to be held in the United States.
-Blum & Poe in New York subsequently held Ha Chonghyun's first US solo show in November 2014, and Yun Hyong-keun's first posthumous US solo show in November 2015.
+In September 2014, the gallery held "From All Sides: Tansaekhwa on Abstraction", curated by Joan Kee, Associate Professor of History of Art at the University of Michigan, at Blum & Poe in Los Angeles.
+Featuring Lee and six other core artists from the movement—Chung Sang-Hwa (Chung Sanghwa), Ha Chonghyun, Kwon Young-woo, Park Seobo and Yun Hyong-keun—"From All Sides" was the first major survey of Dansaekhwa to be held in the United States.
+Blum & Poe in New York subsequently held Ha Chong-hyun's first US solo show in November 2014, and Yun Hyong-keun's first posthumous US solo show in November 2015.

-Artists currently represented
+Artists

+BLUM represents numerous living artists, including: